holepunchto/bare-module/README.md

   // The ModuleProtocol used to resolve and read modules.
 Defaults to a
   // protocol with no backing store of its own. protocol,
-  // A map of builtin module specifiers to their exports.
-Only the map's own
+  // A map of builtin module specifiers to their exports, or omitted.
+Only the
-  // keys are builtins; a name reached through its prototype chain is not. builtins,
+  // map's own keys are builtins; a name reached through its prototype chain is
+  // not.
+  builtins,
   // The assumed type of a module without a type using an ambiguous extension
   // such as `.js`.
-See Module.constants for possible values. defaultType,
+One of Module.constants. defaultType,
   // A default "imports" map to apply to all specifiers.
-Follows the same syntax
+An object or omitted,
-  // and rules as the "imports" property defined in `package.json`. imports,
+  // following the same syntax and rules as the "imports" property defined in
+  // `package.json`.
+  imports,
   // The maximum number of module reads to perform concurrently while linking.
-  // Defaults to `0`, which applies no limit.
+  // A non-negative integer, defaulting to `0`, which applies no limit.
   concurrency: 0,
   // The module cache.
 Pass an object to share one, or omit for a fresh cache
   // scoped to this loader.
 It is an object or nothing; there is no flag for